MeghamshAvuti/product-analytics-checkout-experiment/README.md

 If /data/ already exists:

-Open notebook directly
-Run all cells to reproduce:
+Open the notebook (`analysis.ipynb`) and run all cells to reproduce:

 - Funnel analysis
 - KPI trends